LeiWangR/HDG/README.md

 [2] Lei Wang, Du Q. Huynh, and Piotr Koniusz. **A Comparative Review of Recent Kinect-Based Action Recognition Algorithms**. *IEEE Transactions on Image Processing*, 29: 15-28, 2020.

+## Other algorithms

+You can download other algorithms we evaluated in *TIP* paper from the following links:

+- [HON4D + MSRAction3D/3DActionPairs]{https://drive.google.com/file/d/1La-9AFKWbJ4MfjnVB0FxBlmWFBlNhXx5/view?usp=sharing}
+- HOPC
+-

 ## Datasets

-You can download the depth/skeleton sequences for the following datasets here:
+You can download the RGB/depth/skeleton sequences for the following datasets here:

-- MSRAction3D
-- 3DActionPairs
 - UWA3DActivity
 - UWA3D Multiview Activity
 - CAD60